fenil8460/Laravel-login-with-facebook/README.md

 - FACEBOOK_ID =
 - FACEBOOK_SECRET_KEY =

-https://developers.facebook.com/ click on this link and creat application and get app_id and app_secret key and demo is working
+https://developers.facebook.com/ click on this link and create application and get app_id and app_secret key and demo is working